Dawn Frederick, Owner/Literary Agent

 More information about RED SOFA BOOKS, our e-publishing arm, can be found at www.redsofabooks.com

-Dawn Michelle Frederick is the owner and literary agent of Red Sofa Literary, established at the end of 2008.
-She brings a broad knowledge of the book business to the table, bringing multiple years of experience as a bookseller in the independent, chain, and specialty stores; sales, marketing, & book development at a YA publisher, and a literary agent at Sebastian Literary Agency.
-She carries a B.S. in Human Ecology, and a M.S. in Information Sciences from an ALA accredited institution.
-Dawn is a co-founder of the MN Publishing Tweet Up, the News chair for the Twin Cities Advisory Council for MPR, and a teaching artist at Loft Literary.
+Dawn Michelle Frederick is the owner/literary agent of Red Sofa Literary, established in 2008.
+She brings a broad knowledge of the book business to the table, bringing multiple years of experience as a bookseller in independent, chain, and specialty stores; sales, marketing, and book development experience; previously a literary agent at Sebastian Literary Agency.
+She has a B.S. in Human Ecology, and a M.S. in Information Sciences.
+Dawn fo-founded the MN Publishing Tweet Up, is the current News chair for the Twin Cities Advisory Council for MPR, and a teaching artist at Loft Literary.
 You can find her on Twitter at @redsofaliterary.

 In Fall 2011, Jennie Goloboy joined Red Sofa Literary as an Associate Agent.
 Jennie Goloboy has a PhD in the History of American Civilization from Harvard.
 She is also a published author of both history and fiction, and a member of SFWA, RWA, SHEAR, OAH, the AHA, and Codex Writer’s Group.
 Her funny, spec-fic short stories appear under her pen name, Nora Fleischer.
 Jennie was promoted to Literary Agent in December 2013.